adyen-examples/build-your-own-payments-integration-adyen/MODULE_1.md

 # Module 1 : Building an advanced checkout page using the advanced flow

+* You can keep using your own code to implement this module.
+* A clean starting template is available at all times with the `module-1-start` tag.
+    * `git checkout module-1-start` to get the starting template.
+* A proposed solution is available with the `module-1-end` tag.
+    * `git checkout module-1-end` to get the proposed solution.

 ## Briefing

 It turns out hard-coding the amount was not the best idea.